compound-finance/encumber-factory/README.md

 # Using the wrapped token

-The EncumberableToken contract inherits all the functionality of the [IERC999 interface](./src/interfaces/IERC999.sol), along with the [IERC999Extended interface](./src/interfaces/IERC999Extended.sol).
+The EncumberableToken contract inherits all the functionality of the [IERC7246 interface](./src/interfaces/IERC7246.sol).

 Additionally, each token includes `mint` and `burn` functions.